 belief that the Earth is under continuous surveillance by alien

-spacecraft and that there is a government conspiracy to cover this up.
+spacecraft and that there is a government conspiracy to

-UFO is an abbreviation for "Unidentified Flying Object", meaning
+"UFO" is an abbreviation for "Unidentified Flying Object", meaning

 something unfamiliar in the sky, possibly artificial.